appsinvellum/ptolemy/notes.md

 - for each of 1264 lists, assemble data for all 7 Ptolemaic properties from external tables mapping URNs together.
 Continents and provinces will be mapped to text URNs *containing* the list's text URN: continents are mapped to whole books, provinces to chapters, and lists to sections within chapters.
 Other properties will be mapped directly to the same section as the list.
 - constructed ordered coasts
 - identify degree of precision for points selected by Ptolemaic property
-- compute density for points selected by Ptolemaic property
+- compute density for points selected by Ptolemaic property.
+Create convex hull for each province, and measure # sites for area of the polygon.

 ## Develop secondary data sets ##